fbpx

 How To Figure Your Life Out

-Our lives are the choices we make — and those choices aren’t always obvious.
+Your life is the choices you make – and those choices aren’t always obvious.

-Luckily, there are signs all around us showing us what we need to do, where we need to go, and guiding us in the right direction.
+Luckily, there are signs all around you showing you what you need to do, where you need to go, and guiding you in the right direction.

-But in order to figure our lives out, we have to pay attention.
+But in order to figure your life out, you have to pay attention.

-We have to pay attention to the inputs that surround us and decipher the messages they have for us.
+You have to pay attention to the inputs that surround you and decipher the messages they have for you.

-Here are a few things worth more of our attention.
+Here are a few things worth more of your attention.

 Pay attention to the questions people ask you.

-Everybody’s got a question for us — friends, family, co-workers, customers, and even strangers.
+Everyone’s got a question for you – friends, family, co-workers, customers, and even strangers.

 These questions are valuable.
 They’re data points.